912James/CS-470-Full-Stack-Development-II/README.md

 The strengths that I poses as a software developer are that i am an extremely good problem solver.
 Another strength is that I am a leader and I have excellent communication skills in multiple languages that include spanish, english and portuguese.
 I consider myself to be a quick learner, while I might not have the answer, solution or experience at the beginning, I will adapt quickly and learn whatever is necessary or expected from me.

 ### Identify the types of roles you are prepared to assume in a new job.
-The role that I am prepared for are software engineering, full stack development, web development, using one of the languages i am most comfortable, C++, Python, and JavaScript.
+The roles that I am prepared for are software developer, full stack development, web development, using one of the languages I am most comfortable with, C++, Python, Java, and JavaScript.

-###Identify various ways that microservices or serverless may be used to produce efficiencies of management and scale in your web application in the future.
+##Identify various ways that microservices or serverless may be used to produce efficiencies of management and scale in your web application in the future.
 Consider the following:

 ### How would you handle scale and error handling?